 Every year when fall rolls around, I’m craving for some creamy, smooth and rich apple butter!
 You can easily make your own version of this fruit spread at home!
-My apple butter recipe calls for tart Granny Smith Apples, lots of cinnamon and nutmeg!
+My easy, homemade apple butter recipe calls for tart Granny Smith Apples, lots of cinnamon and nutmeg!
 Just the aroma is mouthwatering!
 Use this apple spread on toast, desserts or with my Apple Tart Recipe and my new EASY Caramel Apple Cake!

-Watch my video recipe for step-by-step instructions for making this easy apple butter recipe!
+Watch my YouTube video recipe for step-by-step instructions for making this easy apple butter recipe!
 Want to receive new recipe emails in your inbox?
 Make sure to subscribe to my website and my YouTube channel and turn on notifications!

 What is Apple Butter?